 Oh, baby swings, what is the secret to your kid-soothing ways?
 Is it the replication of floating in the womb, distraction from whatever annoyed them in the first place, or something else entirely?
 The answer, in the form of another question: Who cares?
-Swings, rockers, and bouncers are parental godsends that act as modern cradles, offer safe spaces for the kid to rest while you sit on your favorite, non-bouncy seat, and, miraculously, shut the wailing kid up.
-Here are a few of the best swings, rockers, and bouncers to calm down your little bundle of screams, er, joy.
+Baby swings, baby rockers, and bouncers are parental godsends that act as modern cradles, offer safe spaces for the kid to rest while you sit on your favorite, non-bouncy seat, and, miraculously, shut the wailing kid up.
+Here are a few of the best swings, baby rockers, and bouncers to calm down your little bundle of screams, er, joy.

 Graco DuetSoothe Swing & Rocker

 If you’re thinking, “Seen one baby swing, seen ‘em all,” well, in some sense you’re right, which is precisely why this one — with a few small but key differentiating features — was The NightLight’s top pick.
 It’s safe for kids up to 30 pounds (most others cut off at 25) and has six rocking speeds plus two separate vibrating strengths for the seat.
 Most uniquely, the seat is detachable and can function as a standalone bouncer you can use in any room.

 BabyGearLab’s “Editors’ Choice” and The NightLight’s runner-up rocks back-and-forth and side-to-side, giving your kid options and a wider variety of future dance moves.
 Speaking of options, it can either soothe or entertain thanks to six speeds, plush, adjustable reclining seat, mirror mobile, and 18 songs and nature sounds.
 And it uses A/C power rather than batteries so you can set it and forget it.